godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Now let's open up ``Player.gd`` and add joypad input.

-First, we need to define a few new global variables.
-Add the following global variables to ``Player.gd``:
+First, we need to define a few new class variables.
+Add the following class variables to ``Player.gd``:

 ::